KoenVanduffel/CR-6_Strain_Gauge_Mounts/Dragon_And_Orbiter V2/README.md

 ----Difference between V1 and V2------

 V1 had a slight misalignment in the nozzle position (1.3mm too high) versus the stock CR6 hotend.
 In V2 this has been corrected.
 For any new installation please use V2.
 If you have a V1 mount use the V1 shroud, it is identical except 1.3 mm higher positioned outlet to accommodate the misalignement.

+The mount present now is the one for hot melt inserts.
+The one using nuts will follow soon.

 ![CR6 Dragon and Orbiter extruder mount](https://user-images.githubusercontent.com/13643644/121419234-07d54380-c96c-11eb-9982-17fe5e07eb6b.png)